Mat-26-dot/Portfolio-Project/README.md

 ## 📝 License

-This project is part of an academic group project.
+This project is part of the Holberton school, Australia curriculum.

 ---